What is indemnity insurance?

 - Chancel repairs.
 Where a property is near a church the owner could be liable for costs if the church needs repairs.
 Indemnity insurance would cover those costs.

 - Insolvency.
-If someone has given you money to help with your deposit you could need indemnity insurance.
-Because, if that person is ever declared bankrupt their creditors could make a claim on your property.
-Indemnity insurance could protect you from lost value if this occurred.
+If someone has given you money to help with your deposit, you could need indemnity insurance.
+Because, if that person is ever declared bankrupt, their creditors could make a claim on your property.
+The insurance could protect you from lost value if this occurred.

 Who is covered by indemnity insurance?